Future Graduate Students

 Fall semester (September): by July 1st

-International applicants should apply with consideration given to time needed for immigration procedures if you receive an offer.
-Offer letters indicate the requirement for official transcripts by the 14th class day of the semester in which you start your program.
+Offer letters indicate the requirement for official transcripts by the first class day of the semester in which you start your program.
 International students are required to submit a valid study permit and passport when they arrive on campus.

-Applications are scored based on academic performance in a relevant field of study, referee assessments, statement of interest and experience in appropriate and related fields.
+Applications are evaluated on academic performance in a relevant field of study, referee assessments, statement of interest and experience in appropriate and related fields.